easeaico/pulse-go/docs/Methodology/CircuitMethodology.md

 individually and in combination.
 We used several different types of dynamically-changing drivers to ensure proper transient functionality.
-The resulting voltage and current values were interpolated and validated to match for all 114 circuits.
-Table 3 shows a summary of the validation circuits investigated.
+The resulting voltage and current values were interpolated and validated to match for all 114 circuits.  @tableref {CircuitValidationSummary} shows a summary of the validation circuits investigated.

 <center><br>
-<i>Table 3.
-The list of circuits created in the engine and validated against LTspice.
+<i>@tabledef {CircuitValidationSummary} The list of circuits created in the engine and validated against LTspice.
 Every element is covered in combination with each other.</i>
 </center>

 |	Test Name	|	Purpose of test	|	Results Summary	|